First-Year Applicants

 Review Process

-The Admissions Committee at the University of Maryland Francis King Carey School of Law makes admission decisions on a rolling basis (unless applying through a Binding Decision program.
+The Admissions Committee at the University of Maryland Francis King Carey School of Law makes admission decisions on a rolling basis (unless applying through a Binding Decision program).
 The Committee evaluates the academic potential of applicants through a thorough assessment of each applicant's academic record, professional and educational experiences, and accomplishments.
+The Admissions Committee may request to interview candidates.
+Those interviews are done only at the request of the Admissions Committee and will be considered in the review process.
 In addition, the Committee identifies candidates who will enhance the professional development of their peers and will contribute positively to the law school community as a whole.

 If there is a pending/future LSAT date on file when submitting your application then your application will be placed on hold until the new score is received.
 Should you wish to have your file reviewed without the pending LSAT score please email us at admissions@law.umaryland.edu